keypom/keypom-docs/docs/Tutorials/Advanced/daos/architecture.md

 > Prospective members don't need an existing wallet to join the DAO.

 To facilitate this, prospoective members will receive a [Function Call linkdrop](../../../Concepts/KeypomProtocol/GithubReadme/TypesOfDrops/fc-drops.md) that communicates with the DAO.
 This allows members to create a new NEAR wallet and join the DAO in one seamless operation.

+When claiming, the prospective member's `accountId` must be sent to the DAO for them to be auto-registered.

 ### Each invitation can only be used by one person.
 > Each invitation is unique, single use, and can only be used by one person.